-From corn waste we have developed a vegan and biodegradable material that provides a comfortable, environmentally friendly alternative to leather.
+From corn waste we have developed a vegan and bio-based material that provides a comfortable, environmentally friendly alternative to leather.

-The outer material for Classic 70’s kicks, Old 80’s boots, Retro 90’s sneakers and Roland V.3 sneakers is now made with 47% corn waste material that’s certified by the United States Department of Agriculture.
+The upper material for Classic 70s, Old 80s, Retro 90s and Roland V.7 sneakers is made with corn waste material that’s certified by the United States Department of Agriculture.

 Benefits of bamboo as a sustainable material:

-CLASSIC 70’s kicks, OLD 80’s boots, RETRO 90’s sneakers and Roland V.3 collections incorporate lining made from bamboo.
+CLASSIC 70s, OLD 80s, RETRO 90s and Roland V.7 collections incorporate lining made from bamboo.